Radiated1cy/New-Origins/README.md

 You can use **keyboard** and **mouse** or **controller**.
 I recommend you set up the _roll_ and _crawl_ keybinds on your controller.
 I find the experience to be better when using the shaders in the modpack however they are off by **default** as I know some people don't like shaders.
 This modpack is best experienced in **multiplayer**, however singleplayer definitely still works.

 ## WARNING!
-**CHAT MESSAGES WON'T BE SIGNED IF YOU WISH TO HAVE THEM SIGNED, REMOVE NO CHAT REPORTS!
-WE DO NOT SUPPORT APPLE DEVICES USE AT YOUR OWN RISK!**
+**CHAT MESSAGES WON'T BE SIGNED IF YOU WISH TO HAVE THEM SIGNED, REMOVE NO CHAT REPORTS!**

 ## Roadmap
 - **Wiki**